 How to Grow Microgreens – 2018

 But first, what are microgreens?
 Growing them involves thickly sowing seeds that will be later harvested and eaten as small seedlings.
-They can be all sorts of herbs and vegetable crops such as basil, parsley, chard, beets, peas, cabbage, sunflowers and kale — just to name a few.
+They can be all sorts of herbs and vegetable crops.
+Examples are basil, parsley, chard, beets, peas, cabbage, sunflowers and kale — just to name a few.

 Why grow them?
-Well, after learning that a research study showed microgreens have anywhere from 4 to 40 TIMES the nutrients that the same plants would have at maturity, I knew I wanted to get in on that! (that number range depends upon on the type of crop you are growing, in case you’re wondering.)
+A research study showed microgreens have anywhere from 4 to 40 TIMES the nutrients that the same plants would have at maturity.
+As soon as I learned that, I knew I wanted to get in on that! (that number range depends upon on the type of crop you are growing, in case you’re wondering.)

 What’s more, those little seedlings are incredibly flavorful.
-My husband and I primarily use them in salads but they can accompany a stir-fry or pasta, or in many other dishes.
+My husband and I primarily use them in salads.
+They can accompany a stir-fry or pasta, or in many other dishes as well.

 So here is my latest video, which covers how to grow microgreens, from start to finish!

 Another question folks often have is this: what’s the difference between sprouts and microgreens?
 Well, sprouts are seeds that are sprouted in a watery environment, whereas microgreens are grown in soil.
-You might recall how there have occasionally been health scares associated with eating sprouts; that’s because bacteria can more easily grow in water.
+You might recall how there have occasionally been health scares associated with eating sprouts.
+That’s because bacteria can more easily grow in water.
 And that is why I prefer to err on the side of caution and go with microgreens.
-They are harvested by snipping their stems just above the soil surface; then I wash them and gently toss them in a salad spinner to remove the rest of the water from the leaves.
+I harvest them by snipping their stems just above the soil surface.
+Then I wash them and gently toss them in a salad spinner to remove the rest of the water.

 As always, if you have questions, please don’t hesitate to contact me at Susan@susansinthegarden.com.